Skip to content

 Overcharged SMS Messages

-Overcharged SMS messages are only possible in Denmark for the moment.
+Overcharged SMS messages are currently only possible in Denmark.
 Contact our support if you are interested in using this feature.

-An overcharged SMS is sent like a normal SMS, with a few extra parameters and restrictions.
+An overcharged SMS is sent like a normal SMS, but with a few extra parameters and restrictions.

 Only one recipient per message is allowed.
 Messageclass charge must be used.
 Sendername is limited to 1204 or your own shortcode.

-The charge object in recipient takes the following.
+The charge object in recipient takes the following special parameters.
 See Advanced use for full list of parameters.

 POST /rest/mtsms